snovalleypa/floodzuki/README.md

 ### Distribution

 #### Web
-To build the web version of the app run `$ npx expo build` (make sure that all the environment variables are apssed to the build).
+To build the web version of the app run `$ npx expo build` (make sure that all the environment variables are passed to the build).
 This will create a production build of the app in the `dist/` directory.
 You can read more about it in the [Expo Router docs](https://expo.github.io/router/docs/guides/hosting).

 #### Mobile
 To build the Android version of the app run `$ eas build --profile production --platform all` (all environment variables will be provided by EAS).
 This will trigger builds for both Android and iOS platforms.
 You can read more about it in the [EAS docs](https://docs.expo.dev/build/introduction/).